 They moved the animals and other pieces around to make different scenes and scenarios.
 Some of the play was silly and fun, while other moments provided opportunities for learning and sharing their knowledge!

-This winter small worlds was fun to put together and has provided unlimited hours of pretend play.
-I plan on switching up the pieces throughout the season to keep it fun and new!
+This small world play scene was fun to put together and has provided unlimited hours of pretend play.
+I plan on switching up the pieces throughout the season to keep it fresh and new!

 Save it for later and Pin it!

-I hope you give this fun small world activity a try!
+I hope you give this small world play activity a try!
 I promise, your little nature lovers will love it as much as my boys.